News

 For example, if you haven’t been entering in your expenses consistently for the last six months, you won’t be able to know how much money your business is actually making or if you are even profitable.

-4. Be conservative with your cash flow forecasts
+4. Be conservative with your business cash flow forecast assumptions

 Having accurate books is a necessity for creating detailed cash flow forecasts.
 However, it is still a good idea to be conservative with your models.